koenrane/KR-new-site/content/steering-gpt-2-xl-by-adding-an-activation-vector.md

 > While these aren't syntactically valid continuations of the prompt, they _are_ highly likely (and syntactically valid) continuations for “ ”.
 More than just being wedding-related, these seem like direct continuations.

-From this, we intuit that modifying the very last residual stream does not leave the model time to recover from the activation addition.
-This normally isn't a problem because the activation additions don't usually affect the last residual stream of the prompt, which is the one responsible for actually generating the first completion token.
+We intuit that modifying the last residual stream does not leave the model time to recover from the activation addition.
+This normally isn't a problem: The activation additions don't directly affect the last residual stream of the prompt.
+The last stream is responsible for actually generating the first completion token.

 ### 15\.
 Add several steering vectors simultaneously?